rwanda flag

 Australia’s offshore processing

-In October 2001, the Australian government began sending people trying to reach Australia irregularly by boat to Nauru and Papua New Guinea under a policy known as the Pacific Solution.
-It stopped transferring people in 2008, then resumed in September 2012, with people beginning to be transferred to Nauru on 14 September 2012 and to Papua New Guinea on 21 November 2012.
-Australia last transferred a person to Nauru in September 2014 and to Papua New Guinea in December 2014.
+In October 2001, the Australian government began sending people trying to reach Australia irregularly by boat to Nauru and Papua New Guinea, under a policy known as the Pacific Solution.
+It stopped transferring people in 2008, then resumed in September 2012, with people beginning to be transferred to Nauru on 14 September 2012, and to Papua New Guinea on 21 November 2012.
+Australia last transferred a person to Nauru in September 2014, and Papua New Guinea in December 2014.

-Since 2012, people have had their claims processed overseas by the Australian authorities.
+From 2012, people had their claims processed overseas by the Australian authorities.
 If claims were successful, people were granted asylum in Australia.
 This changed in July 2013, after which Australia refused to resettle anyone who travelled irregularly by boat regardless of the outcome of their asylum claim.

 The Refugee Council of Australia reports that around 20,600 people were recorded attempting to reach Australia without authorisation by boat in 2013.
 Numbers fell sharply to under 500 the following year and have remained low since (Figure 1).